twinnydotdev/twinny-docs/src/content/docs/teams/licensing.md

 Every plan includes the admin page, usage per developer, key management, live configuration, sign-in with a code, team GPU pooling.
 The free plan is not a trial.
 A licence changes the seat count and switches on [team policy](/twinny-docs/teams/policy/), [recording](/twinny-docs/teams/recording/) and [plugins](/twinny-docs/teams/plugins/): pull requests and issues from GitHub, GitLab, Gitea and Bitbucket reviewed by your own models, Slack, Discord and Teams notifications, SSO sign-in, a shared context index and backups.
 Team comes with email support; Enterprise with priority support from a named contact and invoice or purchase-order billing.

+## Trying it first

+[twinny.dev/#trial](https://twinny.dev/#trial) issues a **30-day Team trial** by email: 25 seats, policy, recording and plugins, no card.
+Install it like any token.
+When it expires the gateway goes back to the free plan after the usual grace; nothing is deleted, and seats bought afterwards carry on from where you were.
+One trial per email address; if a month is not enough, say so through the [contact form](https://twinny.dev/#contact).

 ## Getting a licence

 **Team:** [buy seats](https://buy.stripe.com/eVq00igUndD80qW6AR7Zu00) by card.
 Choose how many seats you need **beyond the free five** (a team of eight buys three), enter your organisation name, and pay; the page that follows shows your licence token, a single line beginning `twl1.`, and a copy goes to the email you paid with.
 The subscription renews yearly and a new token is issued for the same licence id; cancelling stops the renewal and the licence runs to its expiry.